-The evening before my dad’s funeral in May 2016, my husband Randy walked our dog Bella.
-Holding his cell phone in one hand while talking to my mother about his part in the service, the other hand held the leash.
-Bella’s a big Aussie girl, weighing in around 60 pounds;
+Edited from an original post~~~>!
+The evening before my dad’s funeral in May 2016, my husband Randy walked our dog Bella (who gracefully crossed her rainbow bridge 9/1/21) while holding his cell phone in one hand to talk to my mother about his part in the service, the other hand held the leash.
+Bella’s a big Aussie girl, weighing in around 60.5 pounds;

 and from what I hear, a huge raccoon made an appearance near a sewer opening down the street just as they were walking by.
 This appearance led Bella to lurch towards the coon…pulling hard on the fingers grasped around the leash, and breaking husband’s finger in the process.
 Ouch.